Billy West

-William Richard Werstine (born April 16, 1952), known professionally as Billy West, is an American voice actor.
-His voice roles include Bugs Bunny in the 1996 film Space Jam and several subsequent projects, the title characters of Doug and The Ren & Stimpy Show, as well as the Futurama characters Philip J. Fry, Professor Farnsworth, Dr. Zoidberg, and Zapp Brannigan.
+William Richard Werstine (born 1952), known professionally as Billy West, is an American voice actor, comedian, radio personality, impressionist and musician.
+His voice roles include Bugs Bunny in the 1996 film Space Jam, the title characters of Doug and The Ren & Stimpy Show, and several subsequent projects.
+He also voiced Disney characters, including Ellyvan the Elephant in Jungle Junction, Bashful in The 7D, as well as the Futurama characters Philip J. Fry, Professor Farnsworth, Dr. Zoidberg, Zapp Brannigan, and many more.
 In commercials, he voices the Red M&M and formerly voiced Buzz for Honey Nut Cheerios.
-West also voices other such established characters such as Elmer Fudd, Popeye, Shaggy Rogers, Skeets, Tom, Muttley, and Woody Woodpecker.
+West also voices other established characters such as Elmer Fudd, Popeye, Shaggy Rogers, Rocket Raccoon, Muttley, and Woody Woodpecker.
 He was a cast member on The Howard Stern Show, during which time he was noted for his impressions of Larry Fine, Marge Schott, George Takei, and Jackie Martling.

 Early life

-William Richard Werstine was born in Detroit, Michigan, on April 16, 1952.
+William Richard Werstine was born in Detroit, Michigan, circa 1952.
 He is of Irish descent, and was born with ADHD and autism.
-He grew up in Boston, in the Roslindale neighborhood.
+He grew up in both Boston, in the Roslindale neighborhood and in New Jersey.
+He graduated from Roslindale High School.
 After a semester at Berklee College of Music, West found himself in various bands, gigging the Boston scene by night, and selling guitars in a Harvard Square shop during the day.

 West has stated that during the Vietnam War, he was subject to the draft lottery under the Nixon administration, receiving a low draft number which would have resulted in his being drafted in 1970.
 West was ultimately classified "4-F" and excluded from enlistment on medical grounds as he had hypertension and flat feet.
 West described his later recurring role as Richard Nixon on Futurama as his "revenge" against Nixon.
 In a 2019 video post, West opined that the "biggest joke" about his experience was the Richard Nixon Presidential Library and Museum subsequently including images and footage of the Futurama Nixon character as part of its "Nixon in Popular Culture" exhibit.